Nursing at Seattle Children’s

 (April 15, 1934 – Feb.
 9, 2011)

 She started working as a LPN and moved with her husband and their two children to Seattle in 1961.
 She accepted a job at Harborview Medical Center and later entered the RN training program at Shoreline Community College in 1972 as one of three Black students.
 She later completed her bachelor's degree at Seattle University, and served as Head Start nurse in Seattle’s Central Area Motivation Program.
-She was accepted as the first Black student in the University of Washington Pediatric Nurse Practitioner program and, after completing an internship at Seattle Children's Odessa Brown Children’s Clinic (OBCC), was certified as an ARNP.
+She was accepted as the first Black student in the University of Washington Pediatric Nurse-Practitioner program and, after completing an internship at the Odessa Brown Children’s Clinic, was certified as an ARNP.
 She joined the clinic’s staff to begin a 23-year career at the clinic, from which she retired in 1996.

-In 2014, Seattle Children’s created the annual Liz Thomas Award to recognize outstanding performance and professionalism by a nurse practitioner or Physician’s Assistant.
-In 2017, the Elizabeth Thomas Legacy Scholarship was created to help underrepresented groups access nursing education.
+In 2014, Seattle Children’s created the annual Liz Thomas Award to recognize outstanding performance and professionalism by a Nurse Practitioner or Physician’s Assistant.
+In 2017, a scholarship was created to help underrepresented groups access nursing education.
+The scholarship was named the Elizabeth Thomas Legacy Scholarship.